-We draw financial and accounting data from the Worldscope and Compustat databases for 20,514 publicly listed companies from the 38 countries listed in panel A of Table 1 over the period 1990-2006.
-We apply two screens: first, we keep only firms for which six years of financial and accounting data are available; second, we remove financial companies.
+We draw financial and accounting data from the Worldscope and Compustat data bases for 20,514 publicly listed companies from the 38 countries listed in Panel A of Table 1 over the period 1990-2006.
+We apply two screens: first, we only keep firms for which 6 years of financial and accounting data are available; second, we remove financial companies.
 These two screens reduce the sample to 14,982 companies.

 For these firms, we seek to identify whether their ultimate owner is a family blockholder or not.
 A major obstacle is that in many firms the largest shareholder is a private company or a nominee account, in which case we need to identify the owner of these private companies to establish if the ultimate owner of the listed firm is a family or not.
-We first try to supplement the scant ownership information in Worldscope with hand-collected data taken from company Web sites as of 2007, and-for European firms only-with data from the ownership file of AMADEUS for 2002.
+We first try to supplement the scant ownership information in Worldscope with hand-collected data taken from company websites as of 2007, 26 and - for European firms only - with data from the ownership file of AMADEUS for 2002.
 Taken together, these sources lead to a precise identification of the ultimate blockholder for less than 8 percent of our sample (1,194 firms).
-We therefore resort to contacting directly 13,788 of the remaining firms to get more precise information about their ultimate owner, obtaining responses from 7,591 firms.
-For the 5,269 nonresponding firms, we resort to the data in Mara Faccio and Larry H. P. Lang (2002) for European and by Stijn Claessens, Djankov, and Lang (2000) for East Asian firms, as long as they concern firms that they classify as "widely held."
+We therefore resort to contacting directly 13,788 of the remaining firms to get more precise information about